The Structured Products Law Review: USA

 - Disclosure about the structure and related adjustment mechanics: these disclosures are typically contained in one or more of the offering documents that supplement the base offering document (such as a prospectus supplement or product supplement or the preliminary and final pricing supplements).

 - Disclosure about the underlying reference asset or assets.
 These disclosures are typically contained in one of the offering documents that supplements the base offering documents (such as an underlying supplement or the preliminary and final pricing supplements).
 However, under a 1996 no-action letter, the SEC staff has granted relief to issuers of securities linked to equity securities issued by another (unaffiliated) issuer (underlying company) if the issuer does not have any material non-public information about the underlying company and where there is sufficient market interest in and publicly available information regarding the underlying company.
 In this case, the issuer may refer investors to disclosures made by the underlying company without having to take liability for such disclosures.
 The SEC staff has extended this analysis to exchange-traded funds (ETFs).
+Starting in December 2020, issuers began to launch SEC-registered structured notes linked to actively managed ETFs.
+Since then, issuers have launched hundreds of offerings linked to one or more actively managed ETFs.
+Most issuers have included cover page and risk factor disclosure relating to active management.

 ii Broker-dealer regulation and the role of FINRA